VaishnaviKhanvilkar/JavaScript-SimsonGame/README.md

 # JavaScript-SimsonGame
-This is the virtual representation of the game know- Simson Says.
+This project is a digital version of the classic Simon game, built using HTML, CSS, and JavaScript.
+Simon is a memory game where players must repeat a sequence of lights.
+Test your memory and reflexes!